 Most states have an upper limit on the total value of land held in an entity before they impose a surcharge on top of the normal land tax rates applicable and so it may be beneficial to spread ownership between various entities if possible so as to not attract the surcharge.

 In NSW, for example, the rate increases from 1.6% to 2.0% when the aggregate land value exceeds the premium rate threshold of $2.421m (2012 year).

-While not directly related to this topic it is important to understand that at a certain dollar value within a company or trust full transfer stamp duty applies as if the property was sold and not the more favourable stamp duty applicable to shares or trust units being sold.
+While not directly related to this topic it is important to understand that at a certain dollar value within a company or trust full transfer stamp duty applies as if the property was sold and not the more favorable stamp duty applicable to shares or trust units being sold.

-The ability to change control of a trust without triggering stamp duty in most states (given no change to legal ownership) is attractive as is the ability for investors to move into and out of trust without triggering full stamp duty.
+The ability to change control of a trust without triggering stamp duty in most states (given no change to legal ownership) is attractive as is the ability for investors to move into and out of the trust without triggering full stamp duty.